ndustrialio/contxt-sdk-js/README.md

 1. Perform a `git push --tags origin master` while on your local copy of `master`.
 1. Perform an `npm publish` to publish the updated package to NPM.

-Now you've successfully updated and published the package.
+You've now successfully updated and published the package.